cgao3/benzene-vanilla-cmake/README.md

 * For small board sizes such as `8x8`, `9x9`, and `10x10`.
 So far, all `8x8` and `9x9` openings have been solved (which implies perfect play).
 For `10x10`, only two openings have been solved.
 On those board sizes, knowledge computation in benzene is likely to be more useful, so in MoHex, one may set `param_mohex knowledge_threshold 0` to improve the performance.
 Also turn on the solver via `param_mohex use_parallel_solver 1` and `param_dfpn threads 4`.
 * On `11x11` and `13x13`.
 Those two board sizes were adopted in previous computer Olympiads.
 In the competitions, MoHex was running on a computer with many cores, maximizing the benefit due to `lock_free` (with `param_mohex lock_free 1`) parallel MCTS and multi-threading solver.

+**NOTE:** 9x9 center move `e5` is also solved by [Jing Yang by a pattern decomposition approach](https://webdocs.cs.ualberta.ca/~hayward/papers/yang7.pdf). `src/jing/` contains an implementation of the player using `benzene` APIs.
+It is a perfect player assuming black starts from center move `e5`.
+The main advantage of this implementation is that it supports visualization of the pattern list coverage.
+This is helpful in understanding how the over 700 patterns are used in detail.
+See [this video](https://youtu.be/y4XOL0O7enU) for a demo.

 ## HexGUI
 It is also convenient to load MoHex or Wolve with [HexGUI](https://github.com/ryanbhayward/hexgui).